NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

 Overall, NATPS offers a practical framework for studying rare nonadiabatic transitions using path sampling techniques.
 Because the method is based on deterministic dynamics that preserves the statistical-mechanical structure required for trajectory sampling, it provides a natural route toward applying advanced path ensemble methods to electronically excited-state processes in more complex molecular systems.
-Future work will focus on the implementation in nonadiabatic dynamics packages such as SHARC \cite{SHARC4,Mai2018} and on applying NATPS to multidimensional molecular systems and combining it with interface-based sampling techniques \cite{vanErp2003,vanErp2005} for the calculation of nonadiabatic rate constants.
+Future work will focus on the implementation in nonadiabatic dynamics packages such as SHARC\cite{SHARC4,Mai2018} for applying NATPS to multidimensional molecular systems, and combining it with techniques such as transition interface-based sampling (TIS)\cite{vanErp2003,vanErp2005} for the calculation of nonadiabatic rate constants.